jmcerrejon/misapuntesde/src/2017/07/benja-based-on-electron-for-raspberry-pi-and-odroid.md

 ---
 id: 813
 title: BENJA based on Electron for Raspberry Pi and ODROID
+description: BENJA based on Electron for Raspberry Pi and ODROID
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2017-07-17 11:16:00